ImFropZ/OOAD-Assignment/server/README.md

 | Message | STRING        |
 | Data    | (GenericType) |

-The result model is the response type from API with generic data depend on response from endpoint.
+The resulting model is the response type from API with generic data depending on the response from the endpoint.

 ## API - ENDPOINT